caotic123/Kei/README.md

    | x y H' => (eq_rect x y H' x f_sym (refl x))).
 ```

-You could ask yourself if you need always specific a symbol scheme for prove.
-The ideia is that you able to working
+You could ask yourself if you need always specific a symbol scheme for proving.
+The idea is that you able to working
-with differentes approach and logic system, however the small core of Kei is expressive enough for represent trivial and more complex proofs like induction proofs with a few number of statics symbols and rewriting rules through of composition of rules.
+with different approaches and logic system, however, the small core of Kei is expressive enough for represent trivial and more complex proofs like induction proofs with a few numbers of statics symbols and rewriting rules through of composition of rules.

 # The Core
-The core of key is based on a type theory called Lambda-Pi-Calculus Modulo Calculus.
-Despite the core being very experimental, Kei is able to prove
+The core of Key is based on a type theory called Lambda-Pi-Calculus Modulo Calculus.
+Despite the core being very experimental, Kei can prove
-somes properties through a encoding of typed rule.
+some properties through an encoding of a typed rule.

-Rules of static symbols are defined as in [Dedukti](https://github.com/Deducteam/Dedukti), for example a sized list vector can be defined like :
+Rules of static symbols are defined as in [Dedukti](https://github.com/Deducteam/Dedukti), for example, a sized list vector can be defined like :

 ```
-Rule Vector : (forall (n : nat) -> (Vector n)).
+Rule Vector : (forall (x : nat) -> Type).
+Rule Nil : (Vector Z).
-Rule Cons : (forall (n : nat) -> (_ : type) -> (Vector n) -> (Vector (S n))).
+Rule Cons : (forall (x : nat) (y : A) (H : (Vector x)) -> (Vector (S x))).
 ```

 Rewriting Rules is expressed like :

 ```
-add = (\(forall (n : nat) (y : nat) -> nat) | n y => [n of nat
+tail = (\(forall (n' : nat) (vec : (Vector n')) -> Maybe) | x vec => [
-  |{x}(S x) => (S (add n x))
+  vec of Maybe
+    |{x' y H}(Cons x' y H) => (Surely x' H)
-  |{}Z => y]).
+    |{}Nil => Nothing
+]).
 ```

-One of most interesting property of Kei is you can combine statics symbols with rewriting rules to create another logic system, like COC.
-In λΠ-calculus modulo the conversion of terms is avaliable between β-reduction and Γ-Reduction, this means that a type can be changed through a type relation of a rewriting rule.
-Of course, if there is a well-typed substuition rule σ(x).
+One of the most interesting properties of Kei is you can combine statics symbols with rewriting rules to create another logic system, like COC.
+In λΠ-calculus modulo the conversion of terms is available between β-reduction and Γ-Reduction, this means that a type can be changed through a type relation of a rewriting rule.
+Of course, if there is a well-typed substitution rule σ(x).

 # Installation